xiaogdgenuine/Blog/hexo/source/_posts/en/kedamanga-changelog.md

 - Kedamanga
 ---

+## Version 1.5.2:
+Features
+- Image that can't fit into the page will now be put inside a scroll view.

+Fixes
+- Fix folder browser's back button missing issue in iOS 16.
+- Fix an issue that cause some azw3 files to render duplicated.
+- Fix an issue that cause pinch gesture freeze the app.

+## Version 1.5.1:
+Fixes
+- Fix a bug that cause long comic image display in-position.

 ## Version 1.5.0：

 I'm very sorry about taking so long yet just release a bug fix version, I'm still working on premier version.